 The effect they're going for is a sense of completeness.
 The actual result is noise.

 In the vast majority of cases, even detailed inspections of such findings yield zero value.
-Upon reflection, one realizes that there are specialized (and often free) tools that are better suited to the analysis in question and produce a much more precise diagnosis of the underlying issue.
+Upon reflection, one realizes that there are specialized (and often free) tools that are better suited to the analysis in question and produce a much more precise diagnosis of the underlying issues (e. g.
+Google's PageSpeed Insights aka Lighthouse).

-Most of the automated checks applied to the avalanche of scan data are frankly inconsequential.
+Most of the generic checks applied to the avalanche of scan data are, quite frankly, inconsequential.
 One example is the "multiple tags" alert.
-Having multiple tags from the same vendor on a given page is often completely normal, and chasing down false leads can be both exhausting and distracting.
+Having multiple tags from the same vendor on a given page is often completely intentional.
+Chasing down hundreds of false leads can be both exhausting and distracting.
 Another example are the so-called "slow" or "under-performing" tag warnings.
-Most of the time these are red herrings or stem from tough compromises well known to site developers.
+Most of the time these are red herrings or stem from tough compromises well-known to site developers.

 Does checking from different geolocations make any sense?